Mike Richards (ice hockey): International play

-Richards made his international debut with Canada at the 2004 World Junior Championships in Finland.
+Richards made his international debut with Canada junior team at the 2004 World Junior Championships.
 Despite a third period lead in the gold medal game, Canada lost to the United States 4–3.

-The following year, Richards returned to the World Juniors as team captain and led Canada to its first gold medal at the tournament since 1997.
+The following year, Richards returned to the World Juniors as team captain and led Canada to its first gold medal in the tournament since 1997.
 Richards tallied five points in six games.

-After Richards' rookie season with the Philadelphia Flyers, he was chosen to his first senior tournament with Canada at the 2006 World Championships.
-Richards scored five points in nine games, but Canada was defeated by Finland in the bronze medal game, failing to medal.
+After Richards' rookie season with the Philadelphia Flyers, he was chosen to his first tournament with Canada senior team at the 2006 World Championships.
+Richards recorded five points in nine games, but Canada was defeated by Finland in the bronze medal game.

-On December 30, 2009, Richards was selected to play as a member of Team Canada at the 2010 Winter Olympics in Vancouver, British Columbia.
-Richards helped lead Team Canada to an 8–0 victory over Norway in the first game of the tournament by scoring one goal on February 17, 2010.
-He would go on to score a total of two goals and three assists in seven games, along with a +5 rating.
+On December 30, 2009, Richards was selected to play as a member of Canada at the 2010 Winter Olympics.
+Richards helped lead Canada to an 8–0 victory over Norway in the first game of the tournament by scoring a goal on February 17, 2010.
+He would go on to record two goals and three assists in seven games, along with a +5 rating.
 This included an important assist on the first goal by the Canadians in the gold medal game where he forced a turnover and fired a shot on goal; the rebound was scored by Jonathan Toews.
-The Canadians would ultimately win the game 3–2 in overtime, giving Richards an Olympic gold medal.
+The Canadians ultimately won the game 3–2 in overtime, giving Richards an Olympic gold medal.

 Personal life

 Richards was born in Kenora, Ontario, to parents Norm and Irene.
 He has two brothers, Mark and Matt.

 Growing up, Mike Richards attended Beaver Brae Secondary School in Kenora, until being drafted to the Kitchener Rangers, at which point he attended Eastwood Collegiate Institute in Kitchener.

 In March of 2019, Richards became engaged to Cate Chant.
 The pair eventually married on July 4, 2020.

-Mike Richards is an avid fisher and began to compete in fishing tournaments after his retirement from professional hockey.
+Richards is an avid fisherman and began to compete in fishing tournaments after his retirement from professional hockey.